hyling/kean.github.io/_posts/2017-06-11-introducting-rxnuke.markdown

 # Introduction

 In order to get started with RxNuke you should be familiar with the basics of RxSwift.
-Even if you don't you can already start taking advantage of RxNuke powerful features thanks to a number of [examples of common use cases](https://github.com/kean/RxNuke#use-cases) available in an RxNuke documentation.
+Even if you don't you can already start taking advantage of RxNuke powerful features thanks to a number of [examples of common use cases](https://github.com/kean/RxNuke#use-cases) available in a RxNuke documentation.

 Let's starts with the basics.
 The initial version of RxNuke adds a single new `Loading` protocol with a set of methods which returns `Singles`.